ShirinNagle/theory-algos-project/README.md

    in the generation of random numbers (bits).[3]

    SHA-512 is more secure than SHA-256 and is commonly faster than SHA-256 on 64-bit machines such as AMD64.[4]
+The SHA-512 algorithm is important because it is one of the strongest and most secure algorithms, currently the only known way to try and break it is by brute force, that is trying every possible combination one by one.
+   A hash collision is a random match in hash values that occurs when a hashing algorithm produces the same hash value for two district pieces of data.
+   The chance of a 512-bit hash collision occuring is 1.4 x 10 ^77[3 + 1 https://en.wikipedia.org/wiki/Birthday_problem#Probability_table]
+   It should be impossible to calculate or guess which values will collide.
+You can't check all possible values until you find a collision you would run out of time before you'd find a collision.
+   Time could mean anything from 1 minute to hundreds or thousands of years or more.